zeed-w-beez/chat-with-deepseek/README.md

 You can also directly call the API.
 Examples are as follows:

-> For more information about Ollama Restful API interfaces and parameters, please refer to the official REST API documentation
+> For more information about Ollama Restful API interfaces and parameters, please refer to the [Ollama API documentation](https://github.com/ollama/ollama/blob/main/docs/api.md)

 ```http
 ### view available models